moderndatacompany/dataos.info/docs/resources/database/how_to_guide/how_to_create_a_streamlit_application_of_database_on_dataos.md

 --8<-- "examples/resources/database/use_case/product_depot.yaml"
 ```

-Here, we will be using cluster to check whether we are able to query the database using workbench.
+Here, we will be using cluster to check whether we are able to query the Database using workbench.

 ## Create the Cluster manifest